Russel88/DAtest/README.md

     ##                Wilcox (wil) 0.884 0.957 0.924               1.0 -0.540    -0.584    -0.484
     ##           Permutation (per) 0.604 0.970 0.924               1.0 -0.820    -0.874    -0.733

-    # From the above MetagenomeSeq Featue model appears to be the best (methods are ranked by the Score)
+    # From the above, MetagenomeSeq Featue model appears to be the best (methods are ranked by the Score)
-    # Lets run MetagenomeSeq Featue model and check which features are significant:
+    # Lets run MetagenomeSeq Featue model on the orignal data and check which features are significant:
     res1 <- DA.msf(df, predictor = vec)

-    ## Default value being used.
+    # res1 now contains the final results

+    # Which features have an adjusted p-value below 0.05:
     res1[res1$pval.adj < 0.05,"Feature"]

     ##  [1] "10" "9"  "3"  "4"  "7"  "8"  "1"  "6"  "2"  "5"

-    # And indeed, it finds the 10 spiked features ("1" to "10") and nothing else
+    # Indeed, it finds the 10 spiked features ("1" to "10") and nothing else

     # Wilcoxon test was predicted to find many spike-ins (Spike.detect.rate = 1.0), but have a too high FDR.
     # Lets run Wilcoxon test and check which features are significant: